kyverno/KDP/proposals/resource_cache.md

     namespace: apps
 ```

-This resource allows authors to declare what kubernetes resource should be cached.
+This resource allows authors to declare what Kubernetes resource should be cached.
 The `group` and `version` are optional.
 If not specified, the preferred versions should be used.
 An optional `namespace` can be used to only cache resources in the namespace, rather than across all namespaces which is the behavior is a namespace is not specified.

-2. `External`: An external is an external API call response that should be cached, to create a `ContextEntry` of external type, following resource should be created:
+2. `External`: An external is an external API call response that should be cached, to create a `ContextEntry` of the external type, The following resource should be created:

 ```yaml
 apiVersion: kyverno.io/v2alpha1